Sant'Onofrio, Calabria

 Sant'Onofrio (Calabrian: Santu 'nòfhriu) is a comune (municipality) in the Province of Vibo Valentia in the Italian region Calabria, located about 45 km southwest of Catanzaro and about 4 km northeast of Vibo Valentia.
 As of 31 December 2004, it had a population of 3,202 and an area of 18.4 km2.
 It is named after Saint Onuphrius.

 Sant'Onofrio borders the following municipalities: Filogaso, Maierato, Pizzo, Stefanaconi, Vazzano, Vibo Valentia.

 Surnames

-10 most common names in Sant'Onofrio.
+The most common names in Sant'Onofrio.